 It’s recommended to soak seeds or grains for 10-12 hours.
 You can do so by submerging the grains, beans, and legumes in filtered water covered with a kitchen towel.
 Once done soaking, you may rinse the grains (I find that it also improves the flavor).
 Cook/eat as you would normally.

 -Unlocks valuable nutrients like vitamin B12, zinc, iron, b-vitamins, and magnesium

 -Eases digestion by decreasing anti-nutrients and phytic acid

 One of My Recommended Brands

 I came across Sprouted Hills Bakery breads and bagels a few months ago and I’m so impressed with the taste and the products they put out there.
-The Squirrelly bread/bagel is always one of my go-to’s!
-I’d suggest picking a loaf up the next time you see them to try them out yourself 🙂
+The Squirrelly bread/bagel is my favorite!

 [Sprouted Hills Bakery Sprouted Whole Grain Squirrelly bread]